Lunarisnia/my-express-base-typescript/README.md

-# movie-lib
+# My Express Base Template
-Movie Library API for a technical challenge
+A Template for my Express APP with Typescript